-For the year ended December 27, 2015, the Company recorded a net valuation allowance release of \$0.1 million related to Illinois tax credits on the basis of management's reassessment of the amount of its deferred tax assets that are more likely than not to be realized.
+As of December 31, 2017 and December 25, 2016, the Company has no valuation allowances recorded based on management's assessment of the amount of its deferred tax assets that are more likely than not to be realized.

 In accordance with its accounting policy, the Company recognizes accrued interest and penalties related to unrecognized tax benefits as a component of income tax expense.
-As of December 28, 2014 and December 27, 2015, the Company had no interest or penalties accrued.
+As of December 31, 2017 and December 25, 2016, the Company had no interest or penalties accrued.

-The tax years prior to 2012 are generally closed for examination by the United States Internal Revenue Service.
+The tax years prior to 2014 are generally closed for examination by the United States Internal Revenue Service.
 However, certain of these tax years are open for examination as a result of net operating losses generated in these years and utilized in subsequent years.
-Our last IRS examination was for the 2012 tax year; no other IRS audits are currently ongoing.
-State statutes are generally open for audit for the 2011 to 2015 tax years.
-Additionally, the tax years from 2004 to 2010 are open for examination by certain state tax authorities due to net operating losses generated at the state level.
+The Company's last IRS examination was for the 2014 tax year; no IRS audits are currently ongoing.
+State statutes are generally open for audit for the 2013 to 2017 tax years.
+Additionally, certain tax years through 2017 are open for examination by certain state tax authorities.